aminghadersohi/keyvaluestore/README.md

 KeyValueStore
 =======

-A reactive key value store that supports many storage types (singular and composite), and converters.
+A extensible reactive key value store base on RxJava2 with an extensible storage, object type, and converter API.

 Details
 -------

+KeyValueStore provides Mosho, Gson, and Jackson converters out of the box.

+An adaptable storage API including a multi threaded file storage implementation allow persisting data to virtually anywhere.
+Synchronized storage is currently WIP and will provide syncing between disk and network, or any other combination.

 Usage
 -----